-Comply with the 10-year Water Supply Facilities Work Plan and incorporate such work plan into the Town of Cutler Bay Growth Management Plan.
+Comply with the 2015-20-year Water Supply Facilities Work Plan Update adopted on May 28, 2015 and incorporate such work plan into the Town of Cutler Bay Growth Management Plan.

-Policy I1-4B:
+Policy I1-4BA:

 Coordinate appropriate aspects of its comprehensive plan (GMP) with the appropriate water management district's regional water supply plan.